BillQuick Agent 20xx Windows Service is not working even when the user is assigned Administrator rights to manage the service.

 1. Create a domain security group called BQE Agent Service or something that your IT department can remember.
 This ensures consistent security permissions across all members of a group.

 2. Add the relevant users to this group.
+Watch this video for more details.

 To create a security template, follow these steps: